 We found 6 internists who accept Humana Simplicity HMO near Washington, DC.

-Dr. Vicki Britton is a general internist.
-Dr. Britton attended medical school at the University of Miami, Miller School of Medicine.
-She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Vicki Britton's specialty is general internal medicine.
+Dr. Britton is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+She is a graduate of the University of Miami, Miller School of Medicine.

 Conditions / Treatments